andrew2984/Bootcamp-Capstones/README.md

 This is an extension of the previous capstone project where I was required to implement edge-cases and sub-menus to edit tasks in the text file as well as create a new menu option that displays task statistics.

 ## inventory
-Aspects of OOP is showcased in this inventory management program as I instantiated new show objects based on a text file containing information.
+Aspects of OOP is showcased in this inventory management program as I instantiated new shoe objects based on a text file containing information.
 Additional features such as adding, searching, restocking shoes were part of the criteria.

 ## Capstone 5
 The final capstone project utilised SQLite to create a relational database in the form of a bookstore with traditional features.